monsoonmaelstrom/book2/book2.md

 “Yeah.
 Okay,” Liam says with a hint of resignation as he reaches out and takes my hands in his.

 I want to yank them away.
 I’m sure Lisette’s blood is still caked under my fingernails and around my cuticles.
 But I don’t.
 Instead I focus on locking down the nausea that’s coursing through me and drop my head to rest on my forearms.
 I am so damn tired.
 The realization catches me off guard.
 And there’s nothing I can do about it.
-Just like there’s nothing I can do about the blood that has long since dried hard and stiff across my clothes and skin.
+Just like there’s nothing I can do about the blood which has long since dried hard and stiff across my clothes and skin.

 “Did Davy say how long he was going to be gone?”
 I ask suddenly.